nitinmanchanda/generic-xml-generator/README.md

-generic-xml-generator
+XML Sitemap Generator
 =====================

-Generic XML Sitemap Generator - XML generator, which given the list of URLs with specific priority level [high|medium|low], generates the XML sitemap for you.
+XML sitemap generator, which given the list of URLs with specific priority level [high|medium|low], generates the XML sitemap for you.

 How to use it?
 ==============